| Author |

 |

-029 - Oil temperature / Oil level / Wear index / Soot index
+029 - Oil temperature / Oil level threshold / Wear index / Soot index.

-062 - Coolant level / Engine outlet / Coolant temperature / Radiator outlet / Ambient temperature / Intake air temperature
+062 - Coolant temperature sensor, engine outlet / Coolant temperature.
+Radiator outlet temperature / Ambient temperature / Intake manifold temperature.

-067 - Temperature before exhaust turbine / Temperature in the particulate filter / Pressure difference in the particulate filter / Pressure difference offset
+067 - Temperature before turbocharger / Temperature inside particulate filter / Pressure difference across particulate filter / Offset of pressure difference.

-It's nice to see the coolant (coolant thermostat) regulating the water temperature slightly downwards when the oil gets hotter.
+It's interesting to see how the cooler (the coolant thermostat) slightly lowers the water temperature when the oil gets hotter.

 029 - Öltemperatur / Ölniveauschwelle /Verschleißindex / Rußindex